-My journey in life as a stay at home mom building a career and being a caregiver to my mother and husband.
-Balancing life, family, and the unexpected.
-Contact me on the Weekly Essential face book page or feel free to email me if you would like to know more about essential oils or a business opportunity email@example.com.
-Essential oils not only changed my life but helped me be prepared for the unexpected in life and how to deal with it.
+My journey in life as a stay at home mom of three, building a career and being a caregiver to my mother and husband after a horrible tragedy.
+Balancing life and the journey of tragedy, love and faith, family connection and healing physically and mentally.
+Contact me on the Weekly Essential face book page or feel free to email me if you would like to know more if you are looking for support and a lifestyle change, how to survive the unexpected in life and how to love yourself and life again please book an appointment with me or email me at email@example.com.
+Facetime and Skype appointments available as well.
+Essential oils not only changed my life but helped me be prepared for the unexpected and they were and still are a great tool for my family and I both physically and mentally.

 Sunday, October 20, 2013